-The LB942 features two seals separated by a distance piece to seal the gas in the cylinder and prevent contamination by the crankcase oil.
-The LB943 has three sets of seals and two distance piece areas.
+Two seals separated by a distance piece seal the gas in the cylinder and prevent contamination by the crankcase oil.
 The upper seal consists of four pairs of segmented packing rings.
-The lower seal(s) utilizes a number of PTFE V-rings and an S3R segmented oil seal.
+The the lower seal utilizes a number of PTFE V-rings and an S3R segmented oil seal.